 lnav: Log file viewer

 lnav can unzip all the compressed log files on the fly and merge them together for a nice display.
 The display is parsed and formatted based on the types of errors/warnings – this helps to quickly glance through the thousands of logs, especially in servers.

 While analysing the logs, timestamps are very important.
-So lnav mergers multiple logs based on timestamps and this is very helpful to track down system issues.
+So lnav merges multiple logs based on timestamps, which is very helpful for tracking down system issues.

 - Common Web Access Log format